kwyse/personal-website/content/posts/hail_hugo.md

 partial](https://github.com/kwyse/personal-website/blob/41e3702fa15589739e22f64870acb9c19e9a7322/layouts/partials/footer/attribution.html)
 for the new content, as well as [overriding the existing footer](https://github.com/kwyse/personal-website/blob/41e3702fa15589739e22f64870acb9c19e9a7322/layouts/partials/footer.html).
-You can read more about Hugo's solution for this [here](https://gohugo.io/themes/customizing/).
+You can read more about Hugo's solution for customising your theme [here](https://gohugo.io/themes/customizing/).

+Thus far, the only thing that tripped me up was Minimo requiring that one `recentPostsLength` key to have a value.
+Hugo itself has been completely transparent in what it's doing.
+If you look at the folder structure of our project, you'll see every file we've added has a known purpose.
+If we want to make adjustments to common configuration options, `config.toml` is a good place to start.
+If we want to override specific parts of our theme, we just provide the override in the `layouts` directory.
+The organisation of our site content will correspond to the folder structure inside the `content` directory.
+So far, it's all very intuitive!

 ## Deploying

-I promised we'd deploy this so the whole world would know where to hunt for baguettes.
+I promised we'd deploy this so the whole world would know where to hunt for wild baguettes.
 Hugo has a [good guide](https://gohugo.io/hosting-and-deployment/deployment-with-nanobox/) on [Nanobox](https://nanobox.io/) deployment.
 I hadn't heard of Nanobox before so I did some digging.
 Essentially they provide a managed Docker container for you.
-They are not a cloud proivider and rely on you having an account with a one such as AWS or DigitalOcean.
+They are not a cloud provider and rely on you having an account with a service such as AWS or DigitalOcean.
 Once you link the accounts, Nanobox will take care of deployments to the hosts of the cloud provider.
+Nanobox itself is completely free on the basic plan.
 Given one of the goals of this project was to streamline the process of actually *blogging*, this sounded like the perfect solution.

 I'll be using DigitalOcean here because I already had an account.
 Follow the [Nanobox